Godzilla5111/ComicCreatorApp/README.md

 - **API Connection:** Utilize the provided code segments to establish a connection with the text-to-image API.
 - **Text Input:** Populate the **`inputs`** field with your creative text for image generation.
-- **Processing Time:** Image generation typically takes around 30 seconds for each request, with an initial request potentially taking up to 10 minutes due to server warm-up.
+- **Processing Time:** Image generation typically takes around 30 seconds for each request, BUT CAN EVEN GO UPTO 10 MINUTES DEPENDING UPON THE TRAFFIC AND LOAD.
 - **Output:** The server returns a single image for each panel, each with dimensions of 512x512 pixels.

 Feel free to contribute to the project or share your comic strips with the community.
 Let the comic creation journey begin!